hellosamuel/highlight-note/README.md

 # Highlight Note

 ### How to use
-- select word you want add highlight
+- select word you want add highlight (by dragging or double click)
 - then select category(mark)
 - then you can see highlighted word in the text
+- you can test highlight note in [demo Page](https://hellosamuel.github.io/highlight-note/)

 ![sample image](./public/images/sample.png)